sirnino/sirnino.github.io/src/content/posts/top-5-design-pattern-every-programmer-should-know-and-use.md

 # 1. Singleton

-The Singleton pattern is a creational design pattern that allows to make sure that only one instance of a certain class is created during the software lifecycle.
+The Singleton pattern is a creational design pattern that allows to **make sure that only one instance of a certain class is created during the software lifecycle**.
 This is required for example for database connections, http clients, etc...

 In order to be a good Singleton, a class must follow 3 main requirements: